Skip to main content

 Autonomous Material Handling for Medical Devices and Consumer Goods

 This robotic solution focuses on increasing flexibility in e-commerce to better respond to sudden supply chain disruption demands, which existed before the COVID-19 pandemic and were further exacerbated by the crisis.
 The project team developed a fully autonomous collaborative robot that can travel to stocked items and pick things from within storage containers.
+This project created an autonomous material handling that could potentially save manufacturers thousands of labor hours.

 Respond to sudden supply chain disruptions caused by pandemics and other similarly disruptive situations.
+The aim of the project is a more flexible, more adaptable US manufacturing sector, able to quickly respond to demand with expedited material output through autonomous material handling.

-Technical Approach
+Technical Approach to Autonomous Material Handling

 There are two methods for piece picking in the market today: “Goods-to-Person” and “Person-to-Goods”.